ronkok/Hurmet/docs/en/manual.md

 *e*

 : Hurmet will treat ¢e¢ just like any other variable most of the time.
-But if ¢e¢ is the base of an exponent, for example: ¢e^x¢, then Hurmet will perform the function ¢exp(x)¢.
+But if ¢e¢ is the base of an exponent, for example: ¢e^x¢, then Hurmet will take ¢e¢ to mean 2.7182818284590452353602874713527.

 ℏ